-Fluorescent tubes are usually straight or circular, and come in different sizes to suit different sized and shaped rooms.
+Fluorescent tubes are usually straight or circular, and come in different sizes.
 They also come in a range of colours, from cool white (suitable for kitchens and bathrooms) to warm white, which takes on a yellowish tone (suitable for living areas and bedrooms).

-In the past, the appearance and performance (slow start-up and warm-up times, flickering, and sometimes an audible hum) meant that fluorescent tubes were not a common lighting choice in homes.
-However, fluorescent fittings have improved in recent years and specialist lighting stores have a wide range of modern fluorescent fittings now suitable for use in homes.
+Many of the problems associated with fluorescent tubes in the past – the appearance, slow start-up and warm-up times, flickering, and sometimes an audible hum – meant that fluorescent tubes were not a common lighting choice in homes.
+However, specialist lighting stores have a wide range of modern fluorescent fittings now suitable for use in homes.
 Fittings that use the slim-line T5 fluorescent tubes start almost instantly when switched on and have no flicker.

 It uses around one fifth of the power used by incandescent lighting – an electric light with a wire filament heated until it glows.
 Typically, fluorescent bulbs last for 6000 to 8000 hours, whereas incandescent bulbs generally only last for around 1000 to 2000 hours.
 One of the main reasons CFLs are so efficient is that most of their energy is used to solely create light, rather than creating light and heat, as less efficient forms of lighting do.